Swamp milkweed (Asclepias incarnata)

 Growth habit: 2-3’+ tall, 1-2’ wide

-Garden tips: Swamp milkweed is one of the most striking native milkweeds.
+Garden tips: Pink milkweed is one of the most striking native milkweeds.
 It makes an excellent addition to moist, sunny landscapes, but can tolerate occasional drought once established.

 Caution: All milkweeds contain a toxic latex sap that may irritate skin.